ORME-WHO? ORME-WHAT? ORMEWOOD!

 But we’re much more than pretty faces on the Beltline.
 We have a rich history, too.

-A trolley line extension, like the one that took Atlantans to Inman Park, was built in 1891.
+Orme’s extension of a trolley line into the area made, like the one that took Atlantans to Inman Park, was built in 1891.
 The Metropolitan Street Railroad Company ran the line north-south along Underwood Avenue, from Confederate Avenue and the Confederate Soldiers' Home.
 The line turned east on Delaware Avenue and then connected to the line that ran along Moreland Avenue, ending in downtown Atlanta.
 When you visit Ormewood Park, take a look at the wall angles of the commercial buildings at the northeast corner Woodland and Delaware; the trolley path can still be seen.
 Retail developments at the Ormewood and Moreland intersection – Little Azio’s and Morelli’s Ice Cream, among them – make use of this old path by providing rear access along the old right-of-way and bridge.

 Ormewood Park was developed in 1892